appsocially/upil-site/docs/language/README.md

 RUN main
 ```

-`TEMPLATE` entites also have a simpler version:
+`TEMPLATE` entites also have a simple version:

 Text only:
 ```